 Enterprise applications, including those dedicated to enterprise resource planning, supply chain management and even project management, and are largely based on the principles of business process improvement.
 A process can best be understood as a set of activities and tasks that managers group together to meet internal or external client demands.
 Processes thus have four defining characteristics: their origin can be detected in an organization’s recognition of a client need for a product, service or information, they consume resources, and they have a set cost and produce a benefice that ideally meets the clients’ needs.

-If we abandon the notion of processes, how can business applications be modeled to provide a more realistic view of work?
+If we abandon the notion of processes, how can business applications be modelled to provide a more realistic view of work?
 A growing number of management specialists are underlining the importance of networks in understanding how employees and managers actually get work done.
 In business, networks are interconnected systems of people that share common interests, beliefs, and goals.
 Social and business networks are used by workers and managers alike to solve problems, to identify opportunities, to build trust and passion, and make sense of their jobs, organizations and careers.
-These networks cross organizational boundaries; they are composed of centers of influence (the “hubs”) and are held together by the intensity of personal relationships (the “links”).
+These networks cross-organizational boundaries; they are composed of centres of influence (the “hubs”) and are held together by the intensity of personal relationships (the “links”).

 If most managers understand the importance of their personal networks, improving networks requires understanding how these networks function and how they can be extended and strengthened.
-Social researchers have identified a number of defining characteristics of networks that potentially can help mangers improve their effectiveness: “power laws“, “degrees of separation”, “discontinuous change“, “fat tails“, etc. These networks are held together by common beliefs, passions, trust or know-how: in other words non-structured information that largely escapes “process-centric” view of enterprise.
-The power of networks has fueled the popularity of a new breed of the social media applications: LinkedIn, Plaxo, and Facebook are among the better known examples.
+Social researchers have identified a number of defining characteristics of networks that potentially can help managers improve their effectiveness: “power laws“, “degrees of separation”, “discontinuous change“, “fat tails“, etc. These networks are held together by common beliefs, passions, trust or know-how: in other words, non-structured information that largely escapes “process-centric” view of the enterprise.
+The power of networks has fueled the popularity of a new breed of social media applications: LinkedIn, Plaxo, and Facebook are among the better-known examples.
 Will this new generation of software applications help management improve their business?